Robert Gottschall

-Robert Gottschall (September 15, 1915 – January 3, 2005), sometimes credited in films by the stage name Bob Shaw or Robert Shaw, was an American actor.
+Robert Elmer Gottschall (September 15, 1915 – January 3, 2005), sometimes credited in films by the stage name Bob Shaw or Robert Shaw, was an American actor.

+Early life and career

-Gottschall performed with the Dallas Little School of Theatre in 1936 and attracted a talent scout's attention after one semester.
+Born and raised in Dallas, Texas, Gottschall was the younger of two sons born to Kitty Carol Rife and Lester B. Gottschall.
+He attended Southern Methodist University and performed with the Dallas Little School of Theatre in 1936.
+He attracted a talent scout's attention after one semester.
+He had a three-year contract with 20th Century Fox before joining the military.
+The contract was accompanied by the professional name Robert Shaw.

 Gottschall enlisted in the United States Army during World War II and served five years.
 He later re-enlisted and served in the military until 1963.

+Gottschall married Mary Sue Mills on August 15, 1942, in Asbury Park, New Jersey.

-When he died, just weeks after his wife of over 62 years, Mary Sue Mills, he was buried at the Fort Sam Houston National Cemetery in San Antonio, Texas.
+When he died, just weeks after his wife of over 62 years, he was buried at the Fort Sam Houston National Cemetery in San Antonio, Texas.